JatinKashyaap/Insights-for-Consumer-Goods-Domain/README.md

 ---

+Here’s a cleaner GitHub README version that explains how users can connect to the **remote database using credentials provided in the repository’s Notepad/text file**:

 ## ▶️ How to Run This Project

-### 1. Clone the repository
+### 1. Clone the Repository

 ```bash
 git clone https://github.com/JatinKashyaap/Insights-for-Consumer-Goods-Domain.git
 ```

-### 2. Navigate to the project directory
+### 2. Navigate to the Project Directory

 ```bash
 cd Insights-for-Consumer-Goods-Domain
 ```

-### 3. Load the source data
+### 3. Connect to the Remote Database

-Import the project dataset into your preferred relational SQL database and verify the required customer, product, sales, market, and manufacturing tables.
+Open the **database credentials Notepad (`.txt`) file** provided in the repository.

+Use the mentioned **Host Name, Port, Username, Password, and Database Name** to establish a connection to the remote database through your SQL client (such as MySQL Workbench).

+Once connected successfully, you can directly access the project database and execute the SQL queries without importing the dataset locally.

+> **Note:** Refer to the credentials file carefully while configuring the remote database connection.

-### 4. Execute the SQL queries
+### 4. Execute the SQL Queries

-Run the SQL files in the `sql_queries/` folder individually to answer each management ad-hoc request.
+Open and execute the SQL files available in the `sql_queries/` folder.
+Each query is designed to answer a specific **ad-hoc business request raised by AtliQ Hardwares management**.

-### 5. Review the outputs
+### 5. Review the Query Outputs

-Compare the query results with:
+After executing the queries, compare and explore the results with the prepared visualizations available in:

 ```text
 visuals/Visuals for Query Resuls.xlsx
 ```

+These outputs help translate the SQL query results into meaningful and actionable business insights.

+**Important:** If this is a public GitHub repository, avoid committing real database usernames/passwords in a `.txt` file.
+A safer approach is to provide a `credentials.example.txt` or `.env.example` with placeholders and share actual credentials privately.

 ### 6. Review the business presentation